soutoigor/trials/README.md

 # **Trials**

 Trials is a collection of simple APIs that you can use when you're trying a new technology or studying.
 It contains "famous" APIs, like TODOs and Blog (and that's is for now 😜).

+Have an idea of API? **contribute**! 🙌

 ## Setup

 You can run locally by following:

-clone the project:
+Clone the project:
 `git clone git@github.com:soutoigor/trials.git`

 Create a `.env` file and add the environment variables as in `.env.example` file